DevNambi/blog-drafts/9902 - Career and Branding.md

 <li><a href="http://t.co/meoU7CWa" time_added="1355492864" tags="brand">BrentO: *Every* IT blogger/consultant should read the "Expanding to a produ</a></li>
 <li><a href="http://www.problogger.net/archives/2012/06/06/10-no-nonsense-ways-to-build-backlinks/" time_added="1353946238" tags="brand">10 No-Nonsense Ways to Build Backlinks : @ProBlogger</a></li>
 <li><a href="http://www.hilarymason.com/speaking/why-you-an-introverted-nerd-should-try-public-speaking/" time_added="1361578667" tags="brand,hn,important">» Why YOU (an introverted nerd) Should Try Public Speaking hilarymason.com</a></li>
+<li><a href="http://www.fourhourworkweek.com/blog/2014/02/04/how-to-get-published/" time_added="1391572514" tags="">How to Write a Bestselling Book This Year — The Definitive Resource List an</a></li>

 ## Technical Setup